chumingqian/Making_Dataset-For-Yolov3v4/README.md

 |
 ```

-## Part III:  make  an environment  for the  Darknet  version
+## Part III:  make  an environment  for the  Darknet

 - Pelease read about  the ./Env_For_Darknet.md